 Climate and Building Orientation

-The Mediterranean climate with its intense summer sun and mild winters influenced building orientation.
-Houses and public buildings in the valleys were often oriented south to capture the low winter sun while using shade from eaves or porticos to block the high summer sun.
 The placement of the Pnyx, the hill where the Assembly met, was chosen for its natural acoustics and shelter from prevailing winds.
-The planners used the slope of the hill to create a stepped seating area that amplified the voice of the speaker—an early example of integrating natural amphitheater design into urban space.
+The planners exploited the slope of the hill to create a stepped seating area that amplified the voice of the speaker—an early example of integrating natural amphitheater design into urban space.
+This location allowed thousands of citizens to gather and participate in democratic deliberations, illustrating how geography facilitated political innovation.

 Challenges of the Mountainous Terrain